alexisbalbachan/blog/_posts/2023-09-23-Pokemon-GEN-I-and-II-Link-Cable-Protocol.md

 * Pokemon Games will use the lowest clock speed for transmissions (8192Hz).
 I'm assuming that this is to support trades between any hardware (original GB, GBP, and GBC).
 * There seems to be a limit on how SLOW a clock can be, so slaves will timeout if no clock edge is detected after a certain amount of time.
 * I'm not sure if slave pokemon games would support much higher clock speeds than the standard rate (haven't tested it yet).
-* It could be possible to change the clock rate at any time as long as it does no exceed the allowed limits.
+* It could be possible to change the clock rate at any time as long as it does not exceed the allowed limits.

 <br><br><br>